 Fiscal projections and assumptions

-The fiscal projections in Table 13 show the Government is expected to meet its long-term objectives.
-These projections are based on a set of modelling assumptions that are outlined on the Treasury website at https://treasury.govt.nz/information-and-services/financial-management-and-advice/fiscal-strategy/fiscal-strategy-model.
+The fiscal projections in Table 9 show the Government is expected to meet its long-term objective of stabilising debt by the mid-2020s.
+These projections are based on a set of modelling assumptions that are outlined on the Treasury website at: https://treasury.govt.nz/information-and-services/financial-management-and-advice/fiscal-strategy/fiscal-strategy-model.
+These assumptions are predominantly based on trend or long-run averages for growth rates and therefore are less closely associated by current policy settings.
+Where more appropriate, they are instead based on levels of key economic, fiscal and demographic variables.

-- Non-welfare spending growth is largely determined by operating allowances, which are assumed to be $2.6 billion in Budget 2023, growing at 4.5 per cent per year for subsequent Budgets.
+- Non-welfare spending growth is largely determined by operating allowances, which are assumed to be $2.0 billion in Budget 2025, growing at 2.0 percent per year for subsequent Budgets.

-- changes in the economic and fiscal forecasts, which affect the starting point for the projections
+Changes in the economic and fiscal forecasts also affect the starting point and have a major impact on the projections.

 |% of GDP||Forecasts||Projections|